 Be an assertive coach:

 - Set firm rules from the start ( 1.
 Have fun 2.
-Look and Listen first 3.
-Get back to your shape when the whistle blows 4.
-If you aren’t fun to be with you get a warning and a time out.
+Listen to your coach 3.
+Freeze when the whistle blows 4.
+Be a good sportsman.
 Remind the children that if they get a time out they won’t get a sticker and you will have to inform their parents.

 - Remain in control and provide the children with clear parameters of behaviour